 If you work long hours on your feet or you regularly participate in physical activity, you’re also more likely to suffer from foot pain.
 Left unmanaged, foot pain can lead to more serious problems, including immobility.
-At Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, and Jordan Cameron, DPM, offer safe, effective, cutting-edge treatments to ease and manage foot pain.
+At Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, Jordan Cameron, DPM, Tyler Gloschat, DPM, and Joseph Fleck, DPM, offer safe, effective, cutting-edge treatments to ease and manage foot pain.
 Request your foot pain appointment today by calling the office nearest you or by clicking the online booking tool.

 Foot pain is a common complaint that usually occurs due to improper foot function.